bartbilliet/LiveTranslate.App/README.md

 # Live translation mobile app
 Alpha (PoC) version of a Xamarin-based mobile app that can generate translated subtitles for any live audio source, using Azure Speech service.
-In the PoC, this is currently configured for Chinese, Japanese and Korean.
+In the PoC, this is currently configured for Chinese, Japanese and Korean, but technically any language that Azure Speech supports could be used.

 ## Prerequisites
 1. Create an [Azure Speech service](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/overview#try-the-speech-service-for-free) service.